Articles

 Like the other US State privacy laws, such as those of Virginia and Colorado, Iowa's CDPA provides the Iowa Attorney General with exclusive enforcement authority to take legal action against businesses that violate the law.

-The Iowa Attorney general is required to provide the relevant business with a 90-day notice to remedy the alleged violation.
+The Iowa Attorney General is required to provide the relevant business with a 90-day notice to remedy the alleged violation.

 If you are found to violate the Iowa data privacy law, you can face a fine of 7,500 $ per violation.
 However, Iowa consumers are not entitled to a private right of action for non-compliance.